-Our study suggests that the antibiotic prophylaxis with combination of TZP + MDZ is better than the CRO + MDZ combination in the perioperative prophylaxis of radical cystectomy.
-Future studies should investigate the effect of short-term antibiotic prophylaxis in radical cystectomy and compare the antibiotic prophylaxis with TZP alone with CRO + MDZ combination.
-The short-term usage of antimicrobial prophylaxis should result with a lower antibiotic pressure on the gut microbiota, lower selection of multidrug-resistant bacterial strains and health-care associated infections.
+Our study suggests that antibiotic prophylaxis with combination of TZP+MDZ is better than the CRO+MDZ combination in the perioperative prophylaxis of patients undergoing radical cystectomy.
+Future studies should investigate the effect of short-term antibiotic prophylaxis in radical cystectomy and compare antibiotic prophylaxis with TZP alone to the CRO+MDZ combination.
+The short-term use of antimicrobial prophylaxis should result in a lower antibiotic pressure on the gut microbiota, lower selection of multidrug-resistant bacterial strains, and less healthcare-associated infections.